Nepomuk5665/ShitTicket/01_Documentation/01_iperka/01_inform.md

 * We realized that by targeting niche markets like small parties or local events, we wouldn't be competing directly with the big names, so they’re unlikely to push into our space.

 ### Technical Requirements
 * We researched what tools and platforms we would need to build the site.
 We chose **Stripe** as our payment gateway because it’s easy to integrate, has low fees, and works globally.
-We also needed web hosting and a way to generate ticket links quickly for users.
+We will use **Hostinger** for hosting and domain services.
+For development, we will use **VS Code** and **Firebase** to build and manage the website backend.

 ## What type of information did we gather
 * Competitors